praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 | `exit`                | N/A         | Exits the application (equivalent to closing the application).                                                |

 <br>
-Here are some notes about the behaviour of our commands!
+Here are some notes about the behavior of our commands!

 | Notes                                                                                                        | Examples                                                                             |
 |--------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------|